 Haefliger is a regular visitor to London’s Wigmore Hall with his 'Perspectives' series, in which he performs the complete piano works of Beethoven alongside works by other composers from Mozart to Ligeti.
 This series has formed the focus of Haefliger’s solo recital appearances and CD recordings in recent years.

-At the BBC Proms 2019 Haefliger gives the world premiere with the BBC Symphony and Sakari Oramo of a concerto specially commissioned for him from compatriot Dieter Ammann, followed by the North American premiere with Boston Symphony and Susanna Malkki in the Autumn.
-Other future co-commissioners include the Wiener Konzerthaus, Munich Philharmonic, Luzern Festival (where he will appear with the Helsinki Philharmonic) and Taiwan Philharmonic.
+At the BBC Proms 2019, Haefliger gives the world premiere with the BBC Symphony and Sakari Oramo of a concerto specially commissioned for him from compatriot Dieter Ammann, followed by the North American premiere with Boston Symphony and Susanna Malkki in the autumn.
+Other future co-commissioners include the Wiener Konzerthaus, Munich Philharmonic, Lucern Festival (where he will appear with the Helsinki Philharmonic) and Taipei Symphony.

-Haefliger is exclusive to BIS who released his latest Perspectives CD in Spring 2018.
-Haefliger’s first concerto recording will be released in Spring 2020 – Bartok 3, Ravel Left Hand concerto and the Ammann, all with Malkki and the Helsinki Philharmonic.
-Haefliger began his career with Sony Classical recording Mozart sonatas followed by Schumann’s Davidsbündlertanze and Fantasiestücke, Schubert Impromptus, and music by Sofia Gubaidulina.
-Later Haefliger recorded for Decca with the Takács Quartet and also Matthias Goerne, winning the Preis Der Deutschen Schallplattenkritik for their disc of Schubert’s Goethe songs.
+Haefliger is exclusive to the BIS label who released his latest 'Perspectives' album in spring 2018.
+Haefliger’s first concerto recording will be released in spring 2020 – Bartok Piano Concerto No. 3, Ravel Piano Concerto for the Left Hand and the Ammann, all with Malkki and the Helsinki Philharmonic.
+Haefliger began his career with Sony Classical recording Mozart sonatas followed by Schumann Davidsbündlertanze and Fantasiestücke, Schubert Impromptus, and music by Sofia Gubaidulina.
+Later Haefliger recorded for Decca with the Takács Quartet and also Matthias Goerne, winning the Preis Der Deutschen Schallplattenkritik for their disc of Schubert Goethe Songs.

 Sample recital programmes 2017/18